Tomochichi Federal Building and Savannah U.S. Courthouse

 In 2016, GSA announced Congress appropriated funds for multiple federal courthouse construction projects across the nation, including modernizing the historic Tomochichi Federal Building and U.S. Courthouse in Savannah, Georgia, to meet the U.S. Judiciary’s current and long-term needs for security, accessibility and operational efficiency.

-Other road closures and lane shifts include:
+Other road closures and lane shifts currently in place include:

 - The 00 block of West York Street, where the south side through-lane will shift through the parking lane until March 13, 2024, to provide a safe area for courthouse scaffold construction, deliveries, and material hoisting.

 - Total estimated project costs: $90,909,618 (design, construction, and related expenses).